 In parallel, the pale brownish appearance of S111 sample appears rather to be organic in nature as no evidence for the formation of dark brown photo-degradation product was established.
-However as developed in [11], the surface soil in the interstices of the crumbling paint surface may represents a degradation pathway that may be enhanced by diluted H2SO4 produced during photo-oxidation process in a high RH environment.
+However as developed in [11], the surface soil in the interstices of the crumbling paint surface may represents a degradation pathway that may be enhanced by diluted H2SO4 produced during photo-oxidation process in a high relative humidity environment.
 As a result of the acid hydrolysis of the drying oil paint binder, the presence of dilute H2SO4 may also result in the formation of chromophores contributing to the darkened appearance.
 In this case further organic analyses of the paint are mandatory to describe the observed darkening.

 Both the intact lemon cadmium paint and photo-oxidized cadmium yellow paint from Henri Matisse’s Flower Piece were examined by UV and VIS photomicroscopy, SEM-EDS and FF-XANES.
 The composition of the intact lemon cadmium paint from Flower Piece reveals that the cadmium carbonate is present within each cadmium sulphide pigment particle visible in this sample because the individual cadmium yellow pigment particles are suspended in a zinc white base.
 The lack of any accumulation of cadmium carbonate at the sample’s surface, and its distribution being coincident with that of the cadmium sulphide particles, indicates that the paint used by Henri Matisse in this work is a CdS/CdCO3 mixed-precipitate from the indirect wet process synthesis of cadmium yellow with CdCO3 being a starting reagent entrained in the CdS precipitate.
 This finding provides physical evidence supporting the theory of Plahter et al. that cadmium carbonate-rich cadmium yellow paints in the first decade of the 20th century are likely prepared by the indirect wet process method, and not invariably indicative of photo-alteration.
 Consequently in the case of photo-oxidized paint, the high ratio of CdCO3 compounds present in yellow paint may be related to starting reagent, whereas white crust may combined both CdCO3 starting reagent and CdCO3 second degradation products of photo alteration as it is found in presence of CdSO4 nH2O and CdC2O4.